App Features

 Multi-language support

-OpenSRP supports multiple languages through translatable built in content and user managed translations of form and configuration content.
+OpenSRP supports multiple languages through translatable built in content and user managed translations of form and configuration content as described in this section.

 Peer-to-peer data transfer